Kami/node-rproxy/README.md

 For more information about tracing, please have a look at the Node tracing client called [https://github.com/racker/node-tryfer](node-tryfer).

+Note: This middleware is special, because if enabled it integrates with other middleware such as authentication.

 ### Settings

 * `service_name_prefix` - Prefix which is prepended in front of the service name